Skip to main content

 2.3.
 Why Alice clicks Buy

-- She trusts Stripe, not Bob.
-She interacts directly with Stripe and knows her refund right is enforced.
+• She trusts Card Processor, not Bob.
+She interacts directly with Card Processor and knows her refund right is enforced.

-- Crystal checkout copy.
-Stripe can show "Instant refund within 7 days" because it reads that promise straight from Bob's document.
+• Crystal checkout copy.
+Card Processor can show "Instant refund within 7 days" because it reads that promise straight from Bob's document.

 2.4.
 How the week unfolds